pydio/pydio-doc-admin-guide/1_installation_guides/6_launch_cells_as_a_service.md

 long_script: stopped
 long_script: started
 ```

-or the status :
+To check the status:

 ```
 supervisor> status
 cells                             RUNNING   pid 3365, uptime 1:13:07
 supervisor>
 ```

-use quit to leave the supervisor menu, and that should be it after all of those steps you should be able to have cells starting, auto-restarting by itself on background.
+Use `quit` to leave the supervisor menu.

+You now have Pydio Cells running as a daemon and auto-restarting after server reboot.

 ## CentOS

+On a RHEL/CentOS system, you have two options:

+- Use Supervisor
+- Run as a service

+We will introduce them both.

-### Monitoring Pydio Cells' services by Supervisord
+### Using Supervisord

-The configuration is based on a system whose **pydio** account exists as in this [tutorial](https://github.com/pydio/cells/wiki/Install-CentOS)
+This configuration is based on a system that has a **cells** Unix account.
+Please refer to [this tutorial](/en/docs/cells/v1/centosrhel-systems).

-- Install supervisor: `yum install supervisor`
+- Install supervisor: `sudo yum install supervisor`
-- Create a new file /etc/supervisord.d/cell.ini with following content:
+- Create a new file `/etc/supervisord.d/cell.ini` with following content:

 ```
 [program:cells]
-command=/home/pydio/cells start
+command=/home/cells/cells start
-directory=/home/pydio       ; directory to cwd to before exec (def no cwd) ;umask=022                     ; umask for process (default None) ;priority=999                  ; the relative start priority (default 999) autostart=true                ; start at supervisord start (default: true)
+directory=/home/cells       ; directory to cwd to before exec (def no cwd) ;umask=022                     ; umask for process (default None) ;priority=999                  ; the relative start priority (default 999) autostart=true                ; start at supervisord start (default: true)